Broadcast Abroad - FAQ's

 I have a private group that wants to visit- what can I do?

-We stay in backpacker hotels right in the heart of Cusco City.
+We stay in local hotels right in the heart of Cusco City.
 We have several connections in the hospitality industry in Cusco who make sure we stay in the safest areas in the city.
-This year we will be staying at Kokopelli Hostel, just a few steps away from the main historical plaza in Cusco.
+We will be just a few steps away from the main historical plaza in Cusco.

 where will we stay in country?